Blog Post

 According to North Carolina law, landlords can evict renters from their property for a number of reasons.
 The most common reason for landlords commencing eviction proceedings include:

-• Nonpayment of rent or if the tenant fails to pay rent on time
+• Nonpayment of rent or if the tenant fails to pay on time

-• Refusing to leave the property after the expiry of their rental agreement
+• Refusing to leave the property after the expiry of their lease or rental agreement

 • Engaging in a criminal activity such as drug trafficking